How it all started

-So what if these components could be shrank down into a tiny size? what would be the smallest size that a filter could be manufactured so that costs are driven down, so that it has less components, so that it’s portable, lightweight, reusable or recycled, so that it could be produced in large quantities?
+So what if these components could be shrunk down into a tiny size? what would be the smallest size that a filter could be manufactured so that costs are driven down so that it has fewer components, so that it’s portable, lightweight, reusable or recycled so that it could be produced in large quantities?
 The idea was to reduce the size of available filters from household systems into a tiny filter that would fit inside a water bottle and that could be screwed into any regular plastic bottle.

-To prototype this idea I used a regular half a liter PET water bottle and attached to the cap a 10 cm piece of PVC tube filled with granular activated carbon and sealed with a small round piece of cheese cloth at the end.
+To prototype this idea I used a regular half a litre PET water bottle and attached to the cap a 10 cm piece of PVC tube filled with granular activated carbon and sealed with a small round piece of cheesecloth at the end.
 Making this rough prototype in a few hours was useful to learn more about the basics.
 It was hard to suck up water due to the compact nature of activated carbon and the diameter of the tube that influences the flow of water.
-However it was the first step to show how the filter could work using other materials like ceramic or membranes.
+However, it was the first step to show how the filter could work using other materials like ceramic or membranes.

 So this is how this project started, trying to find a way to clean water using a portable device, that could be used in remote places and that could be extremely low cost so that it’s affordable even in poor rural areas where it’s needed.